The high school years

 If he honestly likes subject-style learning (and isn't just choosing it because it's comfortingly familiar) there are also community college courses he could take.
 And lots of real books.
 (Like if he's interested in science I'd make sure he had a subscription to Discover magazine and cable and a TV Guide to find science programs.)
 Tutors.
 But preparing for college is just too vague and not really the focus of unschooling.

 Have you read Grace Llewellyn's The Teenage Liberation Handbook?
-That's a great one to start with.
-(Get the newest (1998) edition.)
+That's a good one to start with.
 The Teenagers Guide to School Outside the Box by Rebecca Greene is for kids in school but looks useful for kids out of school.
 And The Uncollege Alternative: Your Guide to Incredible Careers and Amazing Adventures Outside College by Danielle Wood.

 And here's some websites about high school years and college.